jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ## Full Notebook
 <a id="full-notebook"></a>

-Below, you can view the entire notebook used to generate the visualizations and interpretations.
+Below is the entire notebook used to generate the visualizations and interpretations.
 This HTML document has been generated using Quarto from Python 3 code:

 ---
 <div style="background-color:#1e1e1e; padding:10px; border-radius:5px;">